 Caffeine tends to interfere with the production of cortisol, especially in the morning when cortisol production is high.

 This means that the body will produces less of the cortisol hormone and relies more on the caffeine, which is why caffeine can be so addictive in the morning.

-So an alternative is to start your day with herbal teas like licorice root that help strengthen the adrenal glands that produce cortisol, golden lattes or decaffeinated spiced chai.
+So an alternative is to start your day with leamon and water or herbal teas like licorice root that help strengthen the adrenal glands that produce cortisol, golden lattes or decaffeinated spiced chai.